OpenSOC/opensoc-streaming/OpenSOC-Alerts/readme.md

 * com.opensoc.alerts.adapters.AllAlertsAdapter - will tag every single message with the static alert (appropriate for topologies like Sourcefire, etc, where every single message is an alert)
 * com.opensoc.alerts.adapters.HbaseWhiteAndBlacklistAdapter - will read white and blacklists from HBase and fire alerts if source or dest IP are not on the whitelist or if any IP is on the blacklist
+* com.opensoc.alerts.adapters.CIFAlertsAdapter - will alert on messages that have results in enrichment.cif.

 ###Grok Adapters